Samuelvphipps/weekend-jquery-salary-calculator/notes.md

     [ X] create top-row of data information with title row [ X]create an empty table element with table row with separate ID to modify look for -HTML

-[ ] append submitted information to the dom
+[ X] append submitted information to the dom

-    [ X]create global array for accepting input objects -JS and JQUERY ON CLICK APPEND TO GLOBAL ARRAY IN STATE MOD [ ]create global variable for total salary cost  -JS L
-    [ ]input submitted information to table row -JQUERY APPEND IN RENDER [ ]include a remove button -JQUERY APPEND IN RENDER [ ]total total monthly costs at bottom of page to add up all input employees -JQUERY RENDER which modifies total (global variable?)
+    [ X]create global array for accepting input objects -JS and JQUERY ON CLICK APPEND TO GLOBAL ARRAY IN STATE MOD [X]create global variable for total salary cost  -JS [X ]input submitted information to table row -JQUERY APPEND IN RENDER [C ]include a remove button -JQUERY APPEND IN RENDER [X ]total total monthly costs at bottom of page to add up all input employees -JQUERY RENDER which modifies total (global variable?)

 [ ] remove button effects
-    [ ] removes row from DOM
+    [ C] removes row from DOM

     STRETCH:
     [ ] REMOVES SALARY AND UPDATES TOTAL IN DOM